jbampton/tooling-docs/apache-trusted-release/data-model.md

 ### Public Signing Keys

-Public Signing Keys are stored using the User id of the owner as the key.
-When attached
+Public Signing Keys are stored using the User ID of the owner as the key.

 1. User
 2. Public Signing Key